-Qualification Pass with Merit criteria Pass with Distinction criteria Foundation Degree above at level 5.
+Qualification criteria Pass with Distinction criteria Foundation Degree above at level 5.
 At least 90 credits at 70% or above at level 5.

 Section 5.6.1 - In addition to meeting the credit requirements for the qualification, a Master's Degree may be awarded with Merit or Distinction as follows;